DMscotifer/adventure_roleplaying_webapp/README.md

 # In Search of Adventure

 An application for managing content for a roleplaying game.
-It is design to take a lot of the preparation out of a typical tabletop roleplaying game.

 ## What is a Roleplaying Game?